int-index/source/doc/design.rst

 Edges are triples, each containing the identifier of the source node, the identifier of the target node, and a value that defines the relation.
-Edges have no identifiers and form a multiset.
+Edges have no identifiers and form a set.